 - Proper metadata formatting to improve search visibility

 As long as you (or your web developer) can control the formatting or implementation with the results either visible on your website or directed towards your website, it’s considered on-page SEO.
 Well-managed on-page SEO enhances your organic search engine results page ( SERP ) ranking and remains one of the most important SEO tactics to implement in 2022.

 Off-Page SEO Defined

-Unlike on-page SEO, off-page SEO covers other activities that can impact discoverability and rank, but that isn’t directly controlled by you.
+Unlike on-page SEO, off-page SEO covers other activities that can impact discoverability and organic search rank, but that isn’t directly controlled by you.
 For example, backlinks from media outlets, customer reviews on aggregate platforms like Yelp, and even social media all fit within this category.
 Off-page SEO can boost your overall reputation with target audiences by proving relevance and giving you social currency.

 All of the above are factors that are important but that you can’t immediately control.
 You can’t control customer reviews on third-party websites or manipulate social media SEO either.
 And with backlinks, you don’t always control which websites link back to you.
 While backlinks are amazing when they’re coming from authoritative websites, a spammy website linking back to your business will hurt your rank.
 Keep these issues in mind as you refine your SEO tactics.

 We'll review a few of the top on/off-page SEO strategies for 2022 below, but first, let's dig into a few essential technical SEO elements.